 QGIS provides default keyboard shortcuts for many features.
-You can find them in section $Menu\ Bar$ .
-Additionally, the menu option $Settings \to Configure\ Shortcuts...$ allows you to change the default keyboard shortcuts and add new keyboard shortcuts to QGIS features.
+You can find them in section Menu Bar.
+Additionally, the menu option $Settings \rightarrow Configure$ Shortcuts... allows you to change the default keyboard shortcuts and add new keyboard shortcuts to QGIS features.

-Figure 8.1: Define shortcut options
+Рис.
+8.1: Define shortcut options

 Configuration is very simple.
-Just select a feature from the list and click on:
+Just select a feature from the list and click on :